dsyer/ubuntu-make-vm-images/README.md

 Codename:	bionic
 ```

-> NOTE: you need a non-loopback address of localhost.
+> NOTE: you need a non-loopback address of localhost (locate it with `ip addr`).

 You can login with just a hostname if you configure that stuff in `~/.ssh/config`:

 ```
 Host qemu
-	 HostName 192.168.2.19
+	 HostName 192.168.122.1
 	 Port 2222
 	 User builder
 ```